 Establishing a consistent bedtime routine will help your body perform better every day.
 Try to go to sleep by 10pm as the ideal time to go to bed and wake up is between 10 pm and 6 pm –this is when the best sleep quality occurs.

-Regular exercises are known to help people feel better, sleep better and live longer.
+Regular exercises are known to help people feel better, sleep better and live longer, plus lose weight.

 Exercise can help you to sleep by lowering levels of stress hormones so that your body can rest better at night.
 It has also been shown to help relieve anxiety, depression, and insomnia, making it easier for people to fall asleep faster.
 The key is not to exercise too close before bedtime, as this will have an energizing effect that will keep one up rather than allowing them to relax into a good night’s sleep.